-Finding Dory, the belated sequel to 2003’s universally beloved masterpiece Finding Nemo, delivers adventure in spades.
-Within seconds of the film opening, it manages to do what Pixar does effortlessly when they are at their best; you’ll feel your eyes watering up from both the sadness and the endless spades of warm, bantering humour.
+Finding Dory, the belated sequel to 2003’s universally beloved Finding Nemo, delivers adventure in spades.
+Within seconds of the film opening, it manages to do what Pixar does effortlessly when they are at their best; you’ll feel your eyes watering up from both the sadness and the endless doses of warm, bantering humour.
 Like last year’s Inside Out, it is a rare film that manages to hit a heartfelt stride in its first few seconds, that it relentlessly keeps up until the very end credits.

 The movie is set a year after the events of Finding Nemo.
 Both Nemo and Marlin (Albert Brooks) are settled back into everyday life, frequently frustrated by the whirlwind of chaos caused by their new housemate Dory’s (Ellen DeGeneres) forgetfulness.
 One day, a key memory is triggered and she remembers that she has a family waiting for her, somewhere else in the big ocean.
 Dragging Marlin and Nemo along with her, she soon ends up across the ocean at California’s sea life centre, befriending a socially awkward octopus (Ed O’Neill), reacquainting with an old whale friend (Kaitlin Olson) and obsessing over Sigourney Weaver’s voice.

 Whereas it may pale in comparison to the original Nemo outing and several other films in the Pixar catalogue, compared to every other major tentpole released this blockbuster season, Finding Dory feels like a gift from the cinematic gods.
 It is a sequel that reminds you why you loved these characters in the first place and repeatedly gives you plenty of reasons why you want to follow them on many more adventures to come.